justMoritz/saTabs.js/README.md

 ## ABOUT:

-A simple and easy jQuery Plugin Script that lets you add a simple, bookmarable, browser-history-respecting, **no-JS-fallback-safe** tab content to any website!
+A simple and easy jQuery Plugin to add a simple, bookmarable, browser-history-respecting, **no-JS-fallback-safe** tab content to any website!

 ## SETUP: